ttanay/lazyMoodle/README.md

 # lazyMoodle(In Progress)
-moodle.msit.in feddback filling for lazy people(like me).
+moodle.msit.in feedback filling for lazy people(like me).

 This is a python CLI.